kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 Methods and rules are how we define the combinatorial logic that decides when/how to change the internal state of the sequential circuit.
 Methods are how the outside world gives the circuit inputs and reads outputs.
 Rules, on the other hand, are invisible to the outside world and describe the rest of the combinational logic in the circuit.

 Methods and rules consist of method calls to their internal modules, function calls, and assignments of temporary variables (wires).
 Both rules and methods are atomic, which means that either all or none of their actions are executed, where "actions" are calls to internal modules or writes to internal state.

-guards, implicit and explicit
-no double-reads or double-writes

 ##### Methods